acode/cli/README.md

 # Introduction

-Autocode is the *fastest, easiest* way to build infinitely scalable APIs.
-The Autocode platform consists of three components:
+Autocode is the *fastest, easiest* way to build web services and APIs that respond to external events.
+The Autocode CLI allows you to interact seamlessly with the following components of Autocode:

-1. A central registry and standard library for APIs
+1. Autocode Standard Library: A central registry for APIs
-2. A scalable, serverless hosting platform
+2. Our scalable, serverless hosting platform
-3. Simple command line tooling for building and managing API development

 Autocode is based on Function as a Service ("serverless") architecture, initially popularized by AWS Lambda.
 You can use Autocode to build modular, scalable APIs